alezago/vb_Odata/README.md

   'Send the request and get the Response
   Dim response As httpResponse
-  response = libOData.sendODataGenericApiRequest(client, url, httpMethod_get, "", headers, queryParams)
+  response = client.sendGenericApiRequest(url, httpMethod_get, "", headers, queryParams)

   'Check the Response Status
   if response.status <> httpResponseOk Then